-Twenty-one buildings, ranging from a water tower conversion in Norfolk and a mosque in Cambridge - to the creative re-use of a derelict coalman’s barn in Hertfordshire - have been shortlisted for the RIBA East 2020 Awards.
+21 buildings, including a water tower conversion in Norfolk, a mosque in Cambridge and the creative reuse of a derelict coalman’s barn in Hertfordshire, have been shortlisted for the RIBA East 2021 Awards.

 Out of an original 36 entries in the East of England, 21 will now be considered for a RIBA Regional Award.